 “As long as I retain my feeling and my passion for Nature, I can partly soften or subdue my other passions and resist or endure those of others,” wrote Lord Byron.

-“Lord Byron — the 6th Baron Byron — club-footed and handsome, whose full name was George Gordon Noel Byron, was as much a genius of personality as he was of poetry.
+“Lord Byron — the 6th Baron Byron — club-footed and handsome, whose full name was George Gordon Noel Byron, was as much a genius of personality as of poetry.
 He was only thirty-six when he died, yet he had already grown overweight and flaccid, with thinning hair and abominable teeth.
 Nonetheless, every second town in Greece would name a public square after him.”

 But words are things, and a small drop of ink,